Library Reference

 Local Algorithms

 These algorithms simulate the graph elimination process, greedily eliminating vertices that minimize a cost function.
-They are faster then the nested dissection algorithms, but have worse results.
+They are faster then the global algorithms, but have worse results.

 Global Algorithms